rpeyron/rpeyron.github.io/_posts/2020/2020-03-22-keyboard-shortcut-to-mute-teams-with-autohotkey.md

 ; Loop adapted from: https://autohotkey.com/board/topic/29871-cycling-through-all-windows-that-match-wintitle/
 ```

-If you use Teams to have multiple calls simultaneously the script above might not behave as you like.
-Ben S. has provided in the comments below the article another version based on the window size that may better suit you.
+If you use Teams to have multiple calls simultaneously the script above might not behave as you like:
+- Ben S. has provided in the comments below the article [another version based on the window size](https://github.com/rpeyron/rpeyron.github.io/discussions/16#discussioncomment-4007775) that may better suit you.
+- tdalon shared a [AHK script to get Teams Meeting window](https://tdalon.blogspot.com/2022/07/ahk-get-teams-meeting-win.html) that can be included in the above script